singhravipratap/SLA/README.md

 1. Fabric network implimentation.
 2. Hypereldger fabric explorer
-3. Hyperledgre Fabric Private chaincode implimenation
+3. Hyperledgre Fabric Private chaincode implimenation inconjuction with fabric smart client.
-4. Hypwerledger Fabric Private chaincode sampe demo is attached.
+4. Hyperledger Fabric Private chaincode sample demo is attached.

 # Quick start (using existing network)
  In this tutorial two organziation, DelhiCloud and AryaSystem trade the SLA with each other using SlaNet, a Hyperledger Fabric blockchain network implimentation.